anandu06dev/ng4StarterKit/README.md

 -	If a component is instantiated more than once, a new service instance will be injected to the respective component.
 - Use service hook decorators such as `@Host, @Optional, @Skip or @SkipSelf` to manage the dependency lookups.

-**» Service layers**<br/>
+**» Services, Services & Services...**<br/>

-In Angular services encapsulate business functionality and manage the shared state.
-The service API design correlates much on the shared context!
+As previously mentioned services encapsulate business functionality and manage shared state.
+The service API design correlates much with the shared context!
 We normally relate to stateful services if we need to share data across components.
 Often in Angular simple services processes HTTP API calls that include CRUD operations.
 **We will depart from this status quo and use reactive repositories instead**.
+Technically speaking, there is no difference.
+It's just a matter of taxonomy.
 We will also combine the CQRS design pattern with the repository pattern to handle the heave-lift when building complex form or UI models.
-RxJS provides us with many tools and operators to handle the "projection process" between the read/write synchronization.
+RxJS provides us with many tools and operators to handle the "projection process" between the read/write side.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)